Aspose/apireference.aspose.com/content/sites/aspose/examples/english/words/net/working-with-oleobjects-and-activex/_index.md

 ---
-title: working with oleobjects and activex
+title: Working with OleObjects and ActiveX
-linktitle: working with oleobjects and activex
+linktitle: Working with OleObjects and ActiveX
 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs